apache/flink/docs/streaming_guide.md

 ### DataStream

 The `DataStream` is the basic abstraction provided by the Flink Streaming API.
 It represents a continuous stream of data of a certain type from either a data source or a transformed data stream.
 Operations will be applied on individual data points or windows of the `DataStream` based on the type of the operation.
-For example the map operator transforms each data point individually while window or batch aggregations work on an interval of data points at the same time.
+For example the map operator transforms each data point individually while window operations work on an interval of data points at the same time.

-The operations may return different `DataStream` types allowing more elaborate transformations, for example the `groupBy()` method returns a `GroupedDataStream` which can be used for group operations.
+The operations may return different `DataStream` types allowing more elaborate transformations, for example the `groupBy(…)` method returns a `GroupedDataStream` which can be used for grouped operations such as aggregating by key.

 ### Partitioning

 Partitioning controls how individual data points are distributed among the parallel instances of the transformation operators.
 By default *Forward* partitioning is used.
 There are several partitioning types supported in Flink Streaming:

- * *Forward*: Forward partitioning directs the output data to the next operator on the same machine (if possible) avoiding expensive network I/O. This is the default partitioner.
+ * *Forward*: Forward partitioning directs the output data to the next operator on the same machine (if possible) avoiding expensive network I/O. If there are more processing nodes than inputs or vice verse the load is distributed among the extra nodes in a round-robin fashion.
+This is the default partitioner.
 Usage: `dataStream.forward()`
  * *Shuffle*: Shuffle partitioning randomly partitions the output data stream to the next operator using uniform distribution.
+Use this only when it is important that the partitioning is randomised.
+If you only care about an even load use *Distribute*
 Usage: `dataStream.shuffle()`
  * *Distribute*: Distribute partitioning directs the output data stream to the next operator in a round-robin fashion, achieving a balanced distribution.
 Usage: `dataStream.distribute()`
- * *Field*: Field partitioning partitions the output data stream based on the hash code of a selected key field.
+ * *Field/Key*: Field/Key partitioning partitions the output data stream based on the hash code of a selected key of the tuples.
 Data points with the same key are directed to the same operator instance.
+The user can define keys by field positions (for tuple and array types), field expressions (for Pojo types) and custom keys using the `KeySelector` interface.
-Usage: `dataStream.partitionBy(keyposition)`
+Usage: `dataStream.partitionBy(keys)`
  * *Broadcast*: Broadcast partitioning sends the output data stream to all parallel instances of the next operator.
 Usage: `dataStream.broadcast()`
  * *Global*: All data points end up at the same operator instance.
 To achieve this use the parallelism setting of the corresponding operator.